reactjs/react.dev/src/content/learn/index.md

 ## Updating the screen {/*updating-the-screen*/}

-Often, you'll want your component to "remember" some information and display it.
+Often, you'll want your Component to "remember" some information and display it.
 For example, maybe you want to count the number of times a button is clicked.
 To do this, add *state* to your component.

 First, import [`useState`](/reference/react/useState) from React: